-Apion apparently referred to Posidonius and the rhetor Apollonius Molon—another famous character in the first century BCE—in order to sustain his charges against the cult of the Jewish god, whose exclusive dimension was perceived as a sign of hostility toward non-Jews.
-Yet as mentioned in the introduction, it is unclear whether the claim that Jews worshipped the head of an ass in the Jerusalem temple goes back to Apion’s sources or constitutes his own opinion.
-As far as Posidonius is concerned, the excerpts from Strabo and Diodorus do not corroborate such a statement.
-As to Molon, his work against the Jews is lost and we have no way to check whether he wrote such a thing.
-To what extent Posidonius and Molon shared the same views about the Jews remains an open question, but they seem to have had partly converging ideas.
-Since Josephus refers to Molon much more than to Posidonius, the question may be raised as to whether Apion had direct knowledge of Posidonius’s teaching or knew about his ideas through Molon, who may have referred to the Stoic philosopher (whom he knew personally) in his own work.
+Apion apparently cited Posidonius and the rhetor Apollonius Molon—another famous character in the first century BCE—in order to support his charges against the Jews, arguing that their religious commitment to exclusivity was a sign of hostility toward non-Jews.
+As I mentioned in the introduction, it is unclear whether the claim that Jews worshipped the head of an ass in the Jerusalem temple goes back to Apion’s sources or originates with him; the excerpts from Strabo and Diodorus attributed to Posidonius do not corroborate that claim.
+As to Molon, his work against the Jews is lost and we have no way to ascertain whether he wrote anything of the sort.
+The extent to which Posidonius and Molon shared the same views about the Jews remains an open question, although they seem to have had partly converging ideas.
+Since Josephus refers to Molon much more than to Posidonius, it may be asked whether Apion had direct knowledge of Posidonius’s thought or knew about his ideas through Molon, who was personally acquainted with the Stoic philosopher.

-In any case, elsewhere in Against Apion, Josephus writes that Molon accused the Jews of atheism and misanthropy (misanthrōpia) (C. Ap.
-2.148), and this latter reproach surfaces also in the ideas attributed to Apion, especially in Against Apion 2.121, where Josephus writes: “There is a further lie concerning an oath, that we swear by the God who made heaven and earth and sea to show good will to no foreigner, and especially not to Greeks (μηδενὶ εὐνοήσειν ἀλλοφύλῳ, μάλιστα δὲ Ἕλλησιν).”
+Elsewhere in Against Apion, Josephus writes that Molon accused the Jews of atheism and misanthropy (misanthrōpia) (C. Ap.
+2.148), and this reproach surfaces also in the ideas attributed to Apion, especially in Against Apion 2.121, where Josephus writes: “There is a further lie concerning an oath, that we swear by the God who made heaven and earth and sea to show good will to no foreigner, and especially not to Greeks (μηδενὶ εὐνοήσειν ἀλλοφύλῳ, μάλιστα δὲ Ἕλλησιν).”
 Josephus does not use the word misanthrōpia itself in his depiction of Apion’s slanders, but the notion of hatred toward all allophyloi is clear enough.

-What did Apion’s intellectual background consist of?
-Josephus unwillingly gives us a precious clue in Against Apion 2.135:
+What was Apion’s intellectual background?
+Josephus gives us a precious clue in Against Apion 2.135:

 But we have not produced remarkable men, such as inventors in the arts or exceptional intellectuals.
 And he (Apion) enumerates Socrates, Zeno, Cleanthes, and the like.
 Then—the most amazing thing—he adds himself to those he has listed and congratulates Alexandria on having such a citizen!

 Zeno and Cleanthes were the first two leading figures in the history of Stoicism.
-The reference to Socrates may be explained by the fact that the Stoics themselves had imagined a chain of transmission that connected Zeno to Socrates through the Cynics.
-This passing remark thus teaches us that Apion clearly identified with the Stoa, and there is no reason to doubt Josephus’s statement.
+The reference to Socrates may be explained by the fact that the Stoics imagined a chain of transmission that connected Zeno to Socrates through the Cynics.
+This passing remark teaches us that Apion identified with the Stoa, and there is no reason to doubt Josephus’s statement.

-When this information is combined with the reference to Posidonius in Against Apion 2.79, it provides us with a set of clues that tend to suggest that Apion’s affinity with Stoicism may have played a role (alongside other political and cultural motives) in his negative view of Judaism and the Jews.
-In other words, it is possible that his adherence to a universalist school of thought contributed to his hostility toward the Jewish way of life and its alleged “particularism,” perceived or at least described as an expression of hatred for non-Jews.
+This quotation allows us to add Apion to our list of writers who were both affiliated with Stoicism and expressed hostility to the Jews.
+It is reasonable to posit that these writers’ attribution of misanthropy to the Jews was related to their Stoic universalism, which found fault with Jewish “particularism,” perceived or at least described as an expression of hatred for non-Jews.

 3. Euphrates